 Consent in relationships must also be considered in context.
-When parties consent to BDSM16 or other forms of kink, non-consent may be shown by the use of a safe word.
+When parties consent to BDSM19 or other forms of kink, non-consent may be shown by the use of a safe word.
 Resistance, force, violence, or even saying "no" may be part of the kink and thus consensual, thus the School's evaluation of communication in kink situations should be guided by reasonableness, rather than strict adherence to policy that assumes non-kink relationships as a default.

 Incapacitation: A person cannot consent if they are unable to understand what is happening or are disoriented, helpless, asleep, or unconscious for any reason, including due to alcohol or other drug consumption.
-As stated above, a Respondent violates this Policy if they engage in sexual activity with someone who is incapable of giving consent.